poppinss/indicative/readme.md

 ```

 #### stripTags
-strips html tags from a given string.
+Strips html tags from a given string.
 If input is not a string, actual value will be returned.

 ```javascript
 // raw sanitization